 - Rhode Island

 Each state has its own requirements in terms of when you must have the inspection completed.

 Failing to get the pre-insurance inspection in the time frame set out by your state could lead to some serious consequences.
 Your insurance company may drop your physical damage coverages, leaving you open to significant financial liability in the event of an accident.

 Regardless of where you live, there is no charge for a CARCO inspection.

 The inspections typically take about 15 minutes to complete and you’ll need to make an appointment ahead of time.

-Where to get a CARCO inspection
+Where to find CARCO inspection sites

 CARCO maintains an extensive network of inspection sites across Florida, Massachusetts, New Jersey, and New York.